erdoukki/lede-insomnia/docs/create-from-scratch.md

     * Select all
   * database
     * mariadb
-      * ENTER and select all, except LITE
+      * ENTER and select all
     * mysql-server
     * pgsql-cli
     * pgsql-cli-extra